xdv/divvyd/Builds/linux/README.md

 #### Optional Installation

-The rippled cmake build supports an installation target that will install rippled as well as a support library that can be used to sign transactions.
+The divvyd cmake build supports an installation target that will install divvyd as well as a support library that can be used to sign transactions.
 In order to build and install the files, specify the `install` target when building, e.g.: